medeirosgabriel77/uploadTeste/README.md

 # uploadTeste
-Utilizei pro preferencia a  linguagem C# por que é a que estou estudando no momento.
+Utilizei por preferencia a linguagem C# porque é a que estou estudando no momento.